AdaCore/cuda/doc/installation.rst

    version 24.0w (20230413) or later, on the development host.

-Obtain a copy of the system libraries according to the instructions in the cross toolchain documentation and place them in a on your choice.
+Obtain a copy of the system libraries according to the instructions in the cross toolchain documentation and place them in a directory of your choice.

 As an example, the files can be copied form the target board as follows: